Extra Foods

-Extra Foods (also branded as extrafoods) is a supermarket chain, part of Loblaw Companies Limited.
-There are 10 stores in Canada, mostly in Western Canada.
-Most Extra Foods stores are smaller than its sister chain, Real Canadian Superstore, and most locations are in smaller, rural communities.
+Extra Foods (also branded as extrafoods) was a Canadian supermarket chain, part of Loblaw Companies Limited.
+Founded in 1982, the chain had 106 locations at its peak in 2006 and were located through most of Western Canada.
+Most Extra Foods stores were smaller than its sister chain, Real Canadian Superstore, and most locations were in smaller, rural communities.
 Extra Foods is similar to Ontario's Your Independent Grocer/Zehrs banners, as well as Quebec's Provigo banner.

 In 2008, Loblaw began converting some locations to the similar No Frills format already used for the company's deep-discount stores in Ontario.

 In 2010, Loblaw began converting some locations to a new format similar to the "Great Foods" stores found in Ontario, some of which have since converted to Your Independent Grocer.
+Mostly due to not meeting sales expectations.
 In 2017, the chain's last Regina location was replaced by a new Real Canadian Superstore on the same property.
+In April 2022, the chain's last Saskatoon location closed.